From dinosaurs to dockers, Barry has a long and fascinating history.

 By 1913, Barry was the largest coal export port in the world...

 In the 18th century, when the Bristol Channel was awash with smugglers and pirates, Barry Island was at the heart of their watery kingdom.
-It became the stronghold of smuggler Thomas Knight who ran a fleet of heavily-armed smuggling ships, importing spirits and tobacco from the Channel Islands, and soap from Ireland.
+It became the stronghold of smuggler Thomas Knight who ran a fleet of heavily-armed smuggling ships.
+He imported spirits and tobacco from the Channel Islands, and soap from Ireland.

-During the 1880s Barry was selected by David Davies and other leading industrialists to be developed as a coal port in order to relieve Tiger Bay in Cardiff, and expedite the export of coal from Davies’s pits in the Rhondda.
+During the 1880s David Davies and other leading industrialists selected Barry to be developed as a coal port.
+This was in order to relieve Tiger Bay in Cardiff, and expedite the export of coal from Davies’s pits in the Rhondda.
 Barry Docks opened for business in 1889.

-A group of colliery owners formed the Barry Railway Company and chose to connect the South Wales Valley coalfields with Barry, thus developing an industrial scale port.
+A group of colliery owners formed the Barry Railway Company and chose to connect the South Wales Valley coalfields with Barry Docks, thus developing an industrial scale port.
 By 1913, Barry was the largest coal export port in the world.

 Workers from all four corners of the globe journeyed to Barry to capitalise on the town’s industrial boom years and the demand for workers’ housing grew, creating a rich multicultural community.
 Irish Navigators, labourers from the West Country and Scandinavia flocked to build row upon row of terraced houses in local limestone and brick.
 In the midst of the industrial boom day trippers and visitors began flocking in their thousands to Barry Island’s golden beaches.